ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 explained, her voice trembling slightly.
 "We believe they were targeted for their... unique abilities."

-Auror Hawthorne's expression remained impassive, but Elara could see the wheels turning in her mind.
+Isabelle's expression remained impassive, but Elara could see the wheels turning in her mind.
 "And you have reason to believe this was a magically motivated attack?"

 "Yes," Elara confirmed, gesturing to the lingering magical residue in